caiyue1993/Tiptoes/README.md

 You can do lots of customization yourself.
 For example:

 - Transition effect.
-In this repository it supports fade-in-and-out effect.
-And since we can get the animation parameters, we can create more lovely transition effect.
+The default effect of Tiptoes is fade-in-and-out.
+And since we can get the animation parameters, we can create more lovely one.

 Fade-in-and-out: